azdavis/azdavis.net/posts/en/core-ideas.md

 > Are some people inherently superior to others?

-This question, if answered honestly, says a lot about a person's overall worldview.
+A person's honest answer to this question says a lot about overall worldview.

 Most people, even if they actually believed the answer is yes, would probably answer no. Because the obvious follow-up to a yes answer is: Which people do you think are superior?
 And why?
 People usually would rather not, or cannot, acknowledge their prejudices and biases.